triton-inference-server/dali_backend/benchmarks/BM_efficientnet/README.md

 in the `config.pbtxt` file is the `num_threads` parameter, which denotes number of CPU threads used by DALI.
 Also, regular Triton's tuning may be leveraged here, such as configuring model instances per device (CPU/GPU), or tuning the [Dynamic Batching](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html#dynamic-batcher) parameters.

+Lastly, this solution is an ensemble of models.
+Therefore, tuning the E2E use-case shall be from the perspective of both - DALI model and the EfficientNet model.
+For the information, how to tune the latter, please consult [Model Navigator documentation](https://triton-inference-server.github.io/model_navigator/0.7.1/).

 ## Benchmark result
 The result of the benchmark will be captured as a `csv` file.
 This file will be saved in the